Howard Carter (businessman): Career

 As a result of contracting two life-threatening diseases in the space of a year, Carter was motivated to change careers and he decided to go back into biochemistry which he had studied earlier on.
 After carrying out research into mosquitoes and bite avoidance, Carter founded incognito in 2007.
 The company was founded on the principle of a single product, an insect repellent spray.

-In 2009, Carter appeared on the English version of the TV show, Dragon's Den.
+In 2009, Carter appeared on the English version of the TV show, Dragons' Den.
 He turned down an offer from James Caan, who wanted a 40% stake in the business valued at £1m.
 The business than raised funds elsewhere, which totalled £250,000 in 2011. in 2013 Incognito had a second round of funding through the ethical bank Triodos.

 One of the biggest focuses of the product was to create a chemical-free repellent.
 With the rise in global warming, Carter predicted that the demand for this type of product would grow dramatically over the next decade.

 Carter theorised in 2013 during an interview with the Huffington Post that the Anopheles albamanus mosquito and others had become partly resistant to DEET, DDT and other forms of pesticide used commonly in many high-street repellents.

-Carter's logic of using natural ingredients, predominantly from South East Asia, means that the repellant works against breeds of mosquitoes that are resistant to widely used pesticides.
+Carter's logic of using natural ingredients, predominantly from South East Asia, means that the repellent works against breeds of mosquitoes that are resistant to widely used pesticides.